splatterdodge98/spotify.py/README.md

     5. offset: Integer.
 The offset of the items returned.
 Either set by the query or the default value (which is not knwon atm).
     6. previousItem: String.
 A URL to the previous page of items.
 Can potentially be None if the item is the first one in the list.
     7. total: Integer.
 The total number of items available to return.
 (Isn't this redundant with limit, or it is something else?
 Send Halp.)

+PlayHistoryObject: Corresponds to the Play History JSON Object given in the Spotify Web API documents, with some types modified for simplicity's sake.
+Listed below are the object's attributes and their corresponding types:
+    1. context: ContextObject.
+The context in which the track was played from (?)
+    2. playedAt: DateTime.
+The date and time at which the track began to play, with a structure of: (YYYY-MM-DD HH:MM:SS.SSZ).
+    3. track: 2-String Dictionary.
+Contains all of the tracks associated with the play history, with their name being the key, and id being the value.
+Show here is the structure: ({name:id}).

+PlaylistTrackObject: Corresponds to the Playlist TrackJSON Object given in the Spotify Web API documents, with some types modified for simplicity's sake.
+Listed below are the object's attributes and their corresponding types:
+    1. addedAt: DateTime.
+The date and time at which the track was added to the playlist, with a structure of: (YYYY-MM-DD HH:MM:SS.SSZ).
+May be null if the track/playlist was extremely old.
+    2. addedBy: PublicUserObject. (???)
+    3. isLocal: Boolean.
+Returns true if the track is from a local file, false otherwise.
+    4. track: 2-String Dictionary.
+Contains the track associated with the Playlist Track, with their name being the key, and id being the value.
+Show here is the structure: ({name:id}).
+Is only a single track.

+RecommendationsResponseObject: Corresponds to the Recommendations Response JSON Object given in the Spotify Web API documents, with some types modified for simplicity's sake.
+Listed below are the object's attributes and their corresponding types:
+    1. seeds: List<String>.
+A list of the ids of all of the recommendation seeds.
+    2. tracks: 2-String Dictionary.
+Contains all of the tracks associated with the recommendation seeds, with their name being the key, and id being the value.
+Show here is the structure: ({name:id}).

+TunableTrackObject: Corresponds to the Tunable Track JSON Object given in the Spotify Web API documents, with some types modified for simplicity's sake.
+Listed below are the object's attributes and their corresponding types:
+    1. acousticness: Float.
+A value from 0.0 to 1.0, measuring how acoustic the track is.
+A higher value means it is more likely acoustic.
+    2. danceability: Float.
+A value from 0.0 to 1.0, measuring how danceable the track is.
+A higher value means the track is more danceable.
+    3. durationMS: Integer.
+The duration of the track in milliseconds.
+    4. energy: Float.
+A value from 0.0 to 1.0 that measures the intesity of the track.
+A higher value means the track is mroe intense.
+    5. instrumentalness: Float.
+A value from 0.0 to 1.0 to predict whether the track contains vocals or not.
+A value of 0.5 or higher is intended to represent instrumental tracks, with higher values meaning fewer vocals.
+    6. key: Integer.
+The music key that the Track is in, using standard Ptch Class Notation.
+(EG: C = 0, C# = 1, D = 2, etc.)
+    7. liveness: Float.
+A value from 0.0 to 1.0 that measures the chance that there is an audience in the track.
+A higher value means there is a greater chance, with values at or above 0.8 meaning there is an almost certain chance there is an audience (and the track is being performed live).
+    8. loudness: Float.
+The overall loudness of the track in decibels.
+Values typically range between -60 and 0 db.
+    9. mode: Integer.
+Determines whether a track is in a Major Key or Minor Key.
+1 is Major, 0 is Minor.
+    10. popularity: Integer.
+A value ranging from 0-100, with a higher value being a higher overall popularity, which is calulated by Spotify.
+    11. speechiness: Float.
+A value between 0.0 and 1.0 that determines how much normal speech is in the track.
+Values below 0.33 likely have almost no spoken lines, values between 0.33 and 0.66 may be more of a mix of the two (see: rap), and values above 0.66 likely contain only spoken words.
+A higher value means there are more spoken words and fewer sung words.
+    12. tempo: Float.
+The overall estimated tempo of the track in Beats per Minute (BPM).
+A higher values means an overall faster track.
+    13. timeSignature: Integer.
+An overall estimated value of the track's time signature.
+The time signature is a convention used to determine how many beats are in a single measure (bar).
+    4. valence: Float.
+A value between 0.0 and 1.0 describing the overall positiveness of the track.
+A higher value means that the track feels more positive overall.